teknomo/theorem-prover/README.md

 ![GUI](https://github.com/teknomo/theorem-prover/blob/master/Prover2.jpg)

 The GUI will run statements.
 Each statement should be in one line without comma and without quote.

+Dependency: you need to install [pysimplegui](https://pypi.org/project/PySimpleGUI/) to run the graphical user interface.

 # Function and Mode